Best of My Love (The Emotions song): Critical reception

 Craig Lytle of AllMusic said of "Best of My Love", "This spirited cut is seasoned with a fierce arrangement, in particular the horns, and incomparable vocals".
 Robert Hilburn of the Los Angeles Times described the tune as "one of the year's most delightful singles".

 Billboard ranked the song at number one on their 2015 list of the Top 40 Biggest Girl Group Songs of All Time on the Billboard Hot 100 chart.
 Billboard also ranked the track at number 10 on their 2017 list of 100 Greatest Girl Group Songs of All Time.
 In 2018, "Best of My Love" was ranked at number six on Heavy's list of Top 51 Best Love Songs: The Heavy Power List.

 Covers and samples

 "Best of My Love" has been covered by Mary J. Blige, Ella Eyre, Sheena Easton, Unchain and Samantha Jade.
-It has been sampled by De La Soul, Lisa Lisa and Cult Jam, Girl Talk, Kylie Minogue, C+C Music Factory, Keyshia Cole, Mariah Carey and Tamia.
-The song was also sampled in Paul Russell's 2023 single, "Lil Boo Thang".
+It has been sampled by De La Soul, Lisa Lisa and Cult Jam, Girl Talk, Kylie Minogue, C+C Music Factory, Keyshia Cole, Mariah Carey, B-Rock and the Bizz and Tamia.
+The song was also sampled in Paul Russell's 2023 single, "Lil Boo Thang" from his EP Again Sometime?.